blekenbleu/blekenbleu.github.io/microscope/Nikon/Trinoc/index.md

 Received 28 July with [DIC Optiphot-66](../Optiphot66_DIC)
 ![](typeUW.jpg)
 UW head eye tubes are 36mm o.d.; about 3mm larger than 30mm clamp compression groove...
-Leica eyepiece is about 42mm, well over 30mm clamp capacity.
+Leica eyepiece shield is about 42mm o.d., well over 30mm clamp capacity.
 Some M42 extension tubes (with diaphragm control pins) have 35mm i.d.;
 could likely be turned to 36mm i.d.,
 then use a 40mm long 2" extension tube with m42-M48 adapter.
 The trinocular chimney is missing its "tube lens" for the nominal infinity space created for binocular prisms.
 Brooke Clarke describes his UW as having
 [a slightly larger entrance optical diameter (18mm) compared to the stock trinocular head (16mm)](https://www.prc68.com/I/Labophot.html#Ultra_Wide_UW_Trinocular),
-which I confirmed by measurement, but also an ISO 38mm camera port; his is a *different* type UW version:
+which I confirmed by measurement, but also an ISO 38mm camera port;
+either his is a *different* type UW version or has an **M50x0.75 to ISO 38mm adapter**:
 ![](https://www.prc68.com/I/Images/NikonUWhead06b.jpg)
 ... mine has a threaded chimney seemingly identical to that for type T.
 ### Type T or UW "direct" projection